-In November 2015, NSW State Govt announced the Sydney Metro City and Southwest project (part of the wider Sydney Metro line).
+In 2015, the NSW State Govt announced the Sydney Metro City and Southwest project (part of the wider Sydney Metro line).

 This new railway includes two new Metro stations in our area

 - Victoria Cross (North Sydney CBD), and

 - Crows Nest

 North Sydney Council is working to ensure that the arrival of this major new transport infrastructure generates the highest possible level of benefit to the North Sydney community, particularly in terms of the public domain, pedestrian safety and amenity, street life and economic activity.
-We're also working with TfNSW to ensure that local impacts during construction are minimised.
+We also work with TfNSW to minimise the local impacts during construction.